Lilian May Miller: Woodblock printing

 Miller made Shin-hanga woodblock prints, a 20th-century version of traditional Ukiyo-e prints, or pictures of the floating world, which were popular beginning in the 1700s.
 Because they were prints they were readily available and inexpensive artworks.
 Edmond and Jules de Goncourt created greater interest in Japanese work as an art form in the late 19th century, partly through Edmond's books Outamaro and Hokousai.
 They first identified the cultural movement of Japonisme.
 Of the western women who began making shin-hanga wood prints, or "creative prints", Miller was the only one born in the orient.
 The others, who had all lived in Japan, were Helen Hyde, who first made the Japanese prints in 1901, Elizabeth Keith and Bertha Lum.
 The shin-hanga prints included scenes from the contemporary world, like western dress and electricity.

 Woodblock print production was traditionally a team effort, led by the artist's direction.
 Several woodblocks were cut from the artist's sketch and watercolor painting, each woodblock for a specific color.
 Then a printer would make prints by pressing the woodblock with its associated colored ink onto paper.
 Miller did the work herself, creating the initial image and woodcuts and making the prints.

 In September 1920 she turned to woodblock printing, creating images of Korean people and countryside, which she sold in Tōkyō and the United States.
 She was living as the tenant of the artist and promoter Bertha B. Lum (1869–1954).
 Miller began to work with the block-carver Matsumoto, who had previously worked for Helen Hyde, and the printer Nishimura Kumakichi (1861 – ca. 1941), whom Bertha Lum relied on for her own print productions.
 Shortly thereafter there was a dramatic falling-out between the two artists.
 Miller also struggled with a relationship with Elizabeth Keith, who began as a friend but later developed into a rival.
-From 1920, she made her living as a print-maker.
+From 1920, she made her living as a printmaker.
 The images, mostly of scenes of Korean life, were sold in Tokyo, Seoul, large American cities, Shanghai, and Peking.
-Many of Miller's prints were produced on post cards.
+Many of Miller's prints were produced on postcards.